Revisit the Mauryan times

 Sumedha V Ojha’s Urnabhih is a story set in the Mauryan kingdom where its protagonist is Mirakesi, a dancing girl who is also a spy.
-The fast-paced tale is packed with seduction, intrigue and deceit and is slated to be made into a TV series in the next 18 months
+The fast-paced tale is slated to be made into a TV series in the next 18 months

 Q. Tell us about the inspiration behind Urnabhih; why write a story on the Mauryan times?